Healthy Homes Assessment Seatoun

 Seatoun Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Seatoun and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Seatoun and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their conformance with each Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.
+• Property managers and landlords must keep records that prove the compliance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.

-• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes